Asha21a/END_2.0/FeedForwardNetwork/README.md

 <h3> 3) How are weights initialized? </h3>
-            1. Weights are initialized as small random values. <br/>
+            1. Weights are initialized as small random values from standard normal distribution between -1,1. <br/>

 <h3> 4) What is "loss" in a neural network? </h3>